stackhpc/ansible-slurm-appliance/docs/production.md

 The above is a minimal configuration - for all variables and descriptions see `environments/site/tofu/variables.tf`.

+Note that:

+  - Environment-specific variables (`cluster_name`) should be hardcoded into the cluster module block.

+  - Environment-independent variables (e.g. maybe `cluster_net` if the same
+    is used for staging and production) should be set as *defaults* in `environments/site/tofu/variables.tf`, and then don't need to be passed in to the module.

 The cluster image used should match the release which you are deploying with.
 Published images are described in the release notes